 - Receive admission the University of Connecticut.

 - Ask your current school to transfer your active F-1 SEVIS record by the transfer deadline to the correct UConn SEVIS school (campus) code (see campus table below).
 J-1 Students: Ask the international office at your current school to contact UConn International Student & Scholar Services (ISSS) regarding your SEVIS transfer timing. *UConn does not have a Transfer In form requirement.

 - Choose your designated UConn SEVIS school (campus) code.
 PLEASE NOTE: The University of Connecticut has multiple campuses and SEVIS school codes.
 Please choose the appropriate school code based on the campus of your admission (see admission letter & campus code table below).

 - F-1 students: UConn will process a “transfer pending” I-20.
-UConn cannot issue your form I-20 until the transfer release date indicated by you and your advisor on your SEVIS Transfer Release Form.
-If you are traveling between programs, you will need your transfer pending I-20 to reenter the U.S. and you may be restricted to reentering only 30 days prior to the new I-20 start date.
+UConn cannot issue your form I-20 until the transfer release date.
+If you are traveling between programs, you will need your transfer pending I-20 to reenter the U.S.

 - J-1 students: ISSS will process a new Form DS-2019 for your UConn program.
 If you are traveling outside the U.S. between programs, you will need your new DS-2019 to reenter the U.S.